jnitzler/porous_media_flow_bmfia/README.md

-# Isotropic Darcy flow
+# Isotropic porous media flow
-This is a fully parallelized implementation of a darcy flow PDE with a transverse isotropic permeability field, using deal.ii.
+This is a fully parallelized implementation of an isotropic porous media flow, using deal.ii.
 The governing equations that are solved read as follows:

 ```math
 \begin{align*}